rabadzhiyski/rabadzhiyski/README.md

 - 👋 Hi, I’m Plamen Rabadzhiyski
 - 👀 I’m interested in data science and project management
 - 🌱 I’m currently learning machine learning with python
-- 💞️ I’m looking to collaborate on open source projects
+- 💞️ I’m looking to collaborate on big data projects.
 - 📫 How to reach me: plamen@pmtonomy.com

 <!---